Jonathan Sackler, co-owner of Purdue Pharma, dies

 STAMFORD, Conn.
 (AP) — Jonathan Sackler, one of the owners of OxyContin maker Purdue Pharma, has died, the company confirmed.

 Sackler died June 30, according to a court filing.
-He was 65.
+He was 65 and the cause of death was cancer.

 He was the son of Raymond Sackler, one the brothers who bought drug company Purdue Frederick in 1952, and served as an executive and board member for the company that was later renamed Purdue Pharma.
 Like other members of the Sackler family, he has stepped off the board of the company in recent years, though family members retain ownership.